amrut-prabhu/amrut-prabhu.github.io/README.md

 ## Setup

 - Run `npm install` in order to get all the Gulp dev dependencies.
-- Run `Gulp watch` to compile the Sass and minify the JavaScript.
+- Run `gulp watch` to compile the Sass and minify the JavaScript.

   Alternatively, if you don't have Gulp installed globally, you can do `npm run watch`.
 Any changes done to the JavaScript (`js/scripts.js`) or Sass (`sass/styles.scss`) will be autocompiled and ready to go.